 What Is Quercetin?

-Quercetin is one of the most abundant flavonoids (natural antioxidant) in the human diet.
+Quercetin is one of the most abundant flavonoids (organic antioxidant) in the human diet.

 Benefits of Quercetin: